steakscience/steakscience/_posts/2019-12-07-november-media-journal.md

 [**What Obama Really Wants**](https://prospect.org/politics/what-obama-really-wants/){:target="_blank"}, The American Prospect

 I am progressive.
-I believe we can only get an equitable society that works for all of us only when we fight for us — no one is going to hand it us.
+I believe we can only get an equitable society that works for all of us only when we fight for us—no one is going to hand it us.
 It’s not enough to elect Democrats for president, Congress, and state legislatures.
 Once they’re in there, we need to push and prod them in the right direction.

 But even so, I understand the restrictions of the job and just being practical.
 I believe Barack Obama was probably the best president ever and what he accomplished domestically with healthcare, and abroad with Iran and climate change was incredible.

 However, I can’t help but agree with this article.
 Post-presidency, Obama has been making the rounds, doing speeches and hanging with the ultra-rich.
 No matter what believes, it’s undeniable that this behavior would warp his thinking.
-And it has — Obama is now a spokesperson for cautious moderates who would give up before any fight, whose starting positions is already one of extreme compromise.
+And it has—Obama is now a spokesperson for cautious moderates who would give up before any fight, whose starting positions is already one of extreme compromise.

 That is not how you affect change, and the old Barack Obama knew that.
 Just not this new one.